Wellbeing 1

 NHSX statistics also show that NHS staff sickness absence is on the rise, with the most common reasons for sickness absence identified as anxiety, stress and depression.

 Long working hours and intense workload pressures are often regarded as part and parcel of the medical and dental professions.
-However, in a climate of reduced budgets and increased demands on clinicians, many struggle to keep up.
+However, in a climate of reduced budgets and increased demands on clinicians, new symptoms of long-term exhaustion are emerging.

 Working extended hours and cancelling holidays might provide short-term solutions, but such moves can negatively impact a healthcare professional’s work-life balance and personal wellbeing.

-When wellbeing is neglected, it can leave doctors and dentists vulnerable to fatigue and impaired concentration, both of which are factors that can jeopardise patient safety.
+When wellbeing is neglected, it can leave medical and dental professionals vulnerable to fatigue and impaired concentration, both of which are factors that can jeopardise patient safety.
 Medico- and dento-legal concerns are especially stressful for healthcare professionals, so knowing when and where to turn for support is vital.

 How to seek help